LEV-Linux/lev-dwmblocks/README.md

 By default the blocks.h header file is created the first time you run make which copies the default config from blocks.def.h.
 This is so you can edit your status bar commands and they will not get overwritten in a future update.
 # Features of this fork
--Symbola and Awesome fonts based icons
+*Symbola and Awesome fonts based icons

--Time module
+*Time module

--RAM module
+*RAM module

--CPU module
+*CPU module

--Disk space module
+*Disk space module

--Battery module
+*Battery module

--Language based keyboard layout module
+*Language based keyboard layout module

--Speaker volume module
+*Speaker volume module

--Screen brightness module
+*Screen brightness module

--Internet connection module
+*Internet connection module

--FFmpeg based recording module
+*FFmpeg based recording module
 ## Work in progress
 -notifications module